As part of the Neighbourhood Plan process. the Parish Council was required to assess the potential sites for housing development in our parishes.

 * Site previously proposed for leisure/tourism use.

-Sites that fall within Boughton Aluph and Eastwell and Bockhanger Wards:
+Sites in Boughton Aluph and Eastwell and adjacent Bockhanger Wards:

 |Ashford Golf Club, Sandyhurst Lane||100+ dwellings and associated uses||BBAE1|